 That said, if you’re looking for a stylish down winter coat but don’t want to spend nearly $1,000, Palmer recommends you check out the brands Arc’teryx (which is also made in Canada) and North Face.
 She also loves winter coats by Uniqlo, L.L.
 Bean, Eddie Bauer, and Old Navy.

 A final pro tip?
 Wait until spring.
 That’s when retailers try to clear their shelves and winter coats go on sale.
 “If you have that flexibility, you’ll see up to 50 percent or sometimes even more off,” Palmer says.
-Next, find out the 9 weird ways to trick your body into feeling warmer when it’s frigid out.
+Here are some other crazy expensive versions of everyday products.